 - Bake the crust for 10 minutes or until the pastry is set and is just starting to take on a little color.
 Remove from the oven and set aside to cool.

-Best bacon for broccoli cheddar quiche
+Best bacon for this recipe:

 I recommend thick cut bacon for this make ahead quiche recipe.
 Here’s why.
 Thicker cut bacon has more depth and chew than thinner varieties.
 Usually it’s at least 1/4″ thick, so when you get a bite of the bacon in your quiche, you know it.